BeejLuig/BeejLuig.github.io/_posts/2016-10-25-topbeers_cli_app_a_ruby_gem.markdown

 The user can select a beer by inputting the number on the list to find out more details.
 It is also possible to see a list of breweries and beer styles, and the beers that belong therein.

-This app was a great opportunity to flex my OO muscles while working on subject matter that I love...BEER.
+This app was a great opportunity to stretch my OO muscles while working on subject matter that I love...BEER!

 **Web Scraping**